questdb/questdb.io/docs/guides/importing-data.md

 curl -F data=@weather.csv 'http://localhost:9000/imp'
 ```

-For more information on the `/imp` entrypoint, refer to the
+For more information on the `/imp` entry point, refer to the
 [REST API documentation](/docs/reference/api/rest/#imp---import-data).